somenath203/Delete-BG/README.md

 ## Disclaimer

 Please note that this application utilizes the **Remove-BG API** to remove image backgrounds, with a limit of 50 free API calls per month.
-If you encounter an error or do not receive the background-removed image after uploading, it may be due to the monthly API limit being reached.
+If you encounter an error or do not receive the background-removed image after uploading, it may be due to the monthly API usage limit being reached.